-Product Revenue, Net
+Product Revenue.
+Net

-Subsequent to its regulatory approval in the U.S. on November 25, 2020, the Company began to sell IMCIVREE in the U.S. in March, 2021.
-The product is distributed through an exclusive third-party logistics, or 3PL, distribution agent that does not take title to the product.
-Once the product is delivered to the Company's exclusive specialty pharmacy provider, our sole customer in the U.S., the customer (or "wholesaler") takes title to the product.
-The wholesaler then distributes the product to health care providers and patients.
-In our exclusive distribution agreement with the 3PL company, the Company acts as principal because we retain control of the product.
+In the United States (the "U.S."), which accounts for the largest portion of our total revenues, the Company sells its product to a limited number of specialty pharmacies.
+The product is distributed through third-party logistics, or 3PL, distribution agent that does not take title to the product.
+Once the product is delivered to the Company's specialty pharmacy provider, our customer in the U.S., the customer (or "wholesaler") takes title to the product.
+The wholesaler then distributes the product to patients.
+In our distribution agreement with the 3PL company, the Company acts as principal because we retain control of the product.
+Internationally, we make sales primarily to specialty distributors and retail pharmacy chains, as well as hospitals, many of which are government-owned or supported.
 The Company generally does not offer returns of product sold to the customer.

-Revenue from product sales are recognized when the customer obtains control of our product, which occurs at a point in time, upon transfer of title to the customer because at that point in time we have no ongoing obligations to the customer.
+Revenue from product sales is recognized when the customer obtains control of our product, which occurs at a point in time, upon transfer of title to the customer because at that point in time we have no ongoing obligations to the customer.
 There are no other performance obligations besides the sale of product.
-We classify payments to our customer or other parties in the distribution channel for services that are distinct and priced at fair value as selling, general and administrative expenses in our consolidated statements of operations.
+We classify payments to our customers or other parties in the distribution channel for services that are distinct and priced at fair value as selling, general and administrative expenses in our consolidated statements of operations and comprehensive (loss) income.
 Otherwise, payments to a customer or other parties in the distribution channel that do not meet those criteria are classified as a reduction of revenue, as discussed further below.
 Taxes collected from the customer relating to product sales and remitted to governmental authorities are excluded from revenue.
-Because our payment terms are generally forty-five days, the Company conclude there is not a significant financing component because the period between the transfer of a promised good or service to the customer and when the customer pays for that good or service will be one year or less.
+Because our payment terms are generally ninety days or less, the Company concluded there is not a significant financing component because the period between the transfer of a promised good or service to the customer and when the customer pays for that good or service will be one year or less.
 The Company expenses incremental costs of obtaining a contract as and when incurred since the expected amortization period of the asset that we would have recognized is one year or less.